CrossRef/event-data-user-guide/docs/data/time.md

 Every Event results from an action that was taken at some point in time.
 This is considered to be the time that the Event 'occurred'.
 Examples of the 'occurred' field:

- - The time the tweet was published.
+ - The time the Tweet was published.
  - The time the edit was made on Wikipedia.
  - The time that the Reddit comment was made.
  - The time that the blog post was published.